jlundoe/jl-portfolio/content/portfolio/_index.md

 ---
 title: Featured Work
 ---
-This is a selection of my sound design projects, audio productions, and software development work.
+This is a selection of my sound design projects, re-designs, audio productions, and software development work.